linuxgurugamer/KSP2_BugPackager/Release/README.md

 debug                       Controls debugging level.
 0 means no debugging, 1 displays
                             the values read from the INI file, 2 turns on PowerShell tracing

-allInOneFile                If true, all files will be packaged up into a single file.
-Otherwise
-                            there will be one file for the logs and a second file for the save files

 zipFilePath                 This contains the full path to where you want the script to saved
                             the zip file

-userName                    Replace with your Windows user name

 pathToGameDirectory         Replace with the path to the directory where KSP 2 is.
 The followin
                             two lines are examples of two different locations where KSP 2 lives on